nikhil-x-gupta/visual-ai/README.md

 - PyTorch

 #### High level features:
-- Object detection using various framewworks
+- Object detection using various frameworks
 - OpenCV based image capture and annotation
 - MJPEG based streaming available on http:<edge-device-ip-address:5000>
 - A simple Web UI to interactivly upload config using MMS to edge nodes.